NatyaHans/Ophiuroidea/ReadMe.md

 # Pipeline for Brittle Star Project 1
-	-  Morphological Data collected by Tania Pineda-Enrique
+	-  Morphological Data collected by Tania
 	-  Genomic data and time calibrated ultrametic tree made by O'Hara etal

-## PART I: Ancestral state reconstructions (using R) (-already done using Mesquite-)
+## PART I: Divergence times estimation
+ Aim 1: Determining relationships among living species, so branch lengths can be transformed using either a) strict or b) relaxed clock model.
+ Aim 2: Using fossil records to calibrate absolute times a) node dating b) fossilized birth death process

 	1.- Construct a new time calibrated phylogeny in Beast
 		- following the topology of the molecular tree (constrain - monophyletic groups) (Prior)
 		- including the assumption of the position of the fossil data (Prior)
 	- Data used: nexus file with the morphological matrix
 		- The name of species should be the same for all the files to be consistent

+## PART II: Ancestral state reconstructions (using R) (-already done using Mesquite-)

 	2.- Ancestral state reconstruction for Discrete traits
 		- In R using packages "ape" and "ace" "phytools"